Data Validation

 Valid Number

-Say you have an application that's a portal where contractors track the hours they worked in a week.
+Let's say you have an application that acts as a portal where contractors track the hours they worked during the week.
 Each of your contractors has an approved number of weekly hours of 30 to 35.
-This is a perfect opportunity to define a range of acceptable values.
-You could set a Minimum Number of 30 and a Maximum Number 35.
+You can set a Minimum Number of 30 and a Maximum Number of 35.
 You could even set up Minimum or Maximum Number Error Messages.
-So, if your end-user types in 29 or 36, your app shows a message asking your end-user to reach out to their team lead.
+If your end-user enters 29 or 36, an error message displays telling your end-user to contact their team lead.

 Date Restrictions